AckerlyXu/heima/articles/active-directory/active-directory-scim-provisioning.md

-<properties
+---
-	pageTitle="Using SCIM to enable automatic provisioning of users and groups from Azure Active Directory to applications | Azure" description="Azure Active Directory can automatically provision users and groups to any application or identity store that is fronted by a Web service with the interface defined in the SCIM protocol specification" services="active-directory"
+title: Using SCIM to enable automatic provisioning of users and groups from Azure Active Directory to applications | Azure
+description: Azure Active Directory can automatically provision users and groups to any application or identity store that is fronted by a Web service with the interface defined in the SCIM protocol specification
-	documentationCenter=""
-	authors="asmalser-msft"
-	manager="stevenpo"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.date="02/09/2016"
-	wacn.date=""/>
+services: active-directory
+documentationCenter: ''
+authors: asmalser-msft
+manager: stevenpo
+editor: ''

+ms.service: active-directory
+ms.date: 02/09/2016
+wacn.date: ''
+---

 #Using SCIM to enable automatic provisioning of users and groups from Azure Active Directory to applications